COSC3020/divide-and-conquer-sum-reis-iken/README.md

 We also know that in each recursive call, the array is split into 3 parts.
 So we know that the algorithm performs 3 resursive calls on sub-arrays of size n/3.
 This explains our use of 3T(n/3).

-Lastly, we know that the addition at the end of the function takes constant time.
-Hence, our use of + n.
+Lastly, we know that the slicing of the array parts takes n time.

 Once we have this recurrence relation, we can solve by substitution, basically the exact same as how we did so for merge sort.
 When we sub in i = nlog(base3)n, we then get to our base case, which we can sub in n for.
 At that point, we are able to conclude our big Theta complexity.